paxosglobal/solana-programs/README.md

 The transaction controls include rate limitings and whitelisting.
 The program requires the token mint authority to be a [spl token multisig](https://spl.solana.com/token#example-mint-with-multisig-authority).

+## Audits
+Audits were performed by both Zellic and Trail of Bits.
+Audit reports can be found [here](audits/).

 ### Usage

 #### Add Minter